 baking, and spending quality time with her loved ones.

-Maria Garcia, a bilingual therapist (Spanish/English), received her Master’s degree in Clinical Rehabilitation Counseling from the University of Memphis.
+Maria Garcia is a Licensed Professional Counselor with Mental Health Service Provider (LPC-MHSP) designation in the state of TN.
+Maria, a bilingual therapist (Spanish/English), received her Master’s degree in Clinical Rehabilitation Counseling from the University of Memphis.
 She has 6 years’ experience working with children (6+), teens and adults in different community settings.
 Maria has worked with at risk communities in Memphis providing services to clients dealing with birth trauma, depression, anxiety, grief, life transition, childhood trauma, stress management and marriage conflict.
 Being of Mexican descent, Maria is committed to bringing mental health awareness to the Hispanic community.
 During her downtime, she enjoys spending time with her husband and children.

 Elissa Brooks is a licensed professional counselor with mental health service provider designation (LPC.MHSP) in the state of Tennessee.
 Elissa received her bachelor’s degree in psychology with a minor in criminal justice prior to her master’s degree in clinical mental health counseling from the University of Memphis.
 Her areas of expertise and specialization include Cognitive Behavioral Therapy (CBT) and Trauma-Focused Cognitive Behavioral Therapy (TF-CBT).
 She is experienced in providing trauma-informed therapy to children, adolescents while also working with parents and families.
 She enjoys incorporating mindfulness, expressive arts interventions, and exploring family systems within her work with clients.
 She enjoys traveling, being outdoors, reading, thrifting, and trying new places in the Memphis area in her free time.